phalt/swapi/swapi/templates/docs.md

 - ```starship_class``` *string*
 -- The class of this starship, such as "Starfighter" or "Deep Space Mobile Battlestation"
 - ```manufacturer``` *string*
 -- The manufacturer of this starship.
-Comma seperated if more than one.
+Comma separated if more than one.
 - ```cost_in_credits``` *string*
 -- The cost of this starship new, in galactic credits.
 - ```length``` *string*